 Locate the plugin that needs updating and click on the update now link …

-WordPress has done away with the loading screen when updating plugins and streamlined the process, so that the process of updating your plugins happens “behind the scenes” without leaving your Plugins area …
+WordPress provides streamlined plugin updates, so that updating your plugins takes place “behind the scenes” without leaving your Plugins area …

-Repeat the above process for any other plugins on your site that need to be updated, or refer to the section below if you have several plugins that are out-of-date and would like to update all plugins at the same time.
+Repeat the above process for any other plugins on your site that need updating, or see the section below if you have a number of plugins that are out-of-date and would like to update all plugins in one simple operation.

-Now that you know how to update one WP plugin at a time, let’s show you how to bulk-update plugins.
+Now that you know how to upgrade one WP plugin at a time, it’s time to learn how to update a bunch of plugins simultaneously.

-To update multiple plugins in one go from your admin area, go to the “Plugins” page and click on the Update Available link on the menu at the top of the page …
+To bulk-upgrade plugins directly inside your dashboard, go to the “Plugins” screen and click on the Update Available link on the menu at the top of the page …

-Tick the check box next to the Plugin column header to select all plugins at once, or select only the plugins you want to update by checking its box …
+Click on the check box in the Plugin column header to select all plugins at once, or select each plugin you want to upgrade by checking its box …

-In the Bulk Actions drop down menu above the list of plugins, choose Update …
+In the Bulk Actions drop down menu above the table of plugins, choose Update …

 And then click Apply …